mestafford/Cat-Inhaler-Treatment-Evaluation/README.md

 - **2 points**: Calm, allows inhaler placement.

 ### Final Scoring:
-Puffs with scores of 5 or 6 points are marked as **green**, 3 or 4 points as **yellow**, and 0, 1, or 2 points as **red**.
+Puffs with scores of 4 to 6 points are marked as **green**, 2 to 4 points as **yellow**, and 0 to 1 points as **red**.
 The same scale is applied to inhalers, treatments, and days, averaging scores where applicable.

-You can adjust the leniency by changing the thresholds for **green** and **yellow** scores, or by modifying the criteria for continuity, time, or breath groupings.
+You can adjust the leniency by changing the thresholds for **green** and **yellow** scores, or by modifying the criteria for continuity or time.

+My chosen cut-off values have been determined using my cat's data from the beginning of treatment through 2025-04-23, extracting the 25th, 50th and 75th percentiles for continuity and time data, and the 33rd and 66th for puff scores.
+I will be adding additional code shortly.

 ## Additional Features

-- **Handling of uncertainties**: If a breath count is uncertain (e.g., `2/3`), the script will consider the lower number.
+- **Handling of uncertainties**: If a breath count is uncertain (e.g., `2/3` or `4.5`), the script will consider the lower number.
 This prevents miscounted data from skewing results.
-- **Handling of movement**: Sequences marked with movement (e.g., `1 - 2 - 3 (with movement)`) will be excluded from analysis, as these data points are less reliable.

 The script also includes a helper script, `add_spaces_between_days.sh`, which can be used to add visual spacing between results when viewing them in the terminal.
 - **macOS users**: You may need to install `gawk` using Homebrew (`brew install gawk`).